 When people are left to shop for coworkers, they always end up grabbing something at some box store that’s outdated and weirdly scented.
 If you theme the gift giving, the shopping experience becomes so much more fun.
 Some great themes: recipe kits, dollar store extravaganza, board games.

-While photo booths are available to rent, you can make your own by picking up a few feather boas, silly hats, and fake mustaches.
-Provide selfie sticks and a colorful backdrop, then let the fun begin.
+While photo booths are available to rent, you can make your own by picking up a few feather boas, silly hats, and fake moustaches.
+Provide selfie sticks and a colourful backdrop, then let the fun begin.